kobloutsos/ML_2021/README.md

 MonthlyCharges
 TotalCharges

+## Data Pre-processing
-In order to better understand the data we apply some descriptive analysis for the continuous variables along with some histograms for the categorial.
+In order to better understand the data we apply some descriptive analysis for the continuous variables along with some histograms/frequency tables for the categorial variables.
+Moreover, we need to recode the categorical variables to binaries with hot-encoding.
+Also, we split the data to train and test data set.
+The train set is 85% of the original dataset.

+## Machine Learning algorithms
+For the purpose of the analysis we have deployed a Decision tree and a logistic regression model.